Email Marketing for Beginners: A Simple Guide That Actually Works

 Disclosure: Some links below are affiliate links.
 If you sign up through them we may earn a commission at no extra cost to you.
 We only recommend tools we'd genuinely suggest to a friend.
 See our full disclosure.

 Email marketing sounds old-fashioned next to the latest social platform, but the numbers haven’t changed: it remains the highest-ROI channel for small businesses, and it’s the only audience you truly own.
 For a solopreneur, learning the basics of email is one of the best uses of a weekend.
 This guide strips it down to what a beginner actually needs — no jargon, no expensive tools.
+(Any vocabulary you do meet along the way — autoresponder, broadcast, segmentation — is explained in the online business glossary.)

 Why email still beats everything for solo businesses